mohanaguna/Centralised-Digital-Platform-for-Comprehensive-Student-Activity-Record-in-HEIs/README.md

 The UI screens were designed to provide a simple and interactive interface for users.
 The screens include Login, Registration, Dashboard, Activity Management, and Report pages for efficient record management.

+## **UI Prototype**

+The UI Prototype was created to visualize the overall design and functionality of the system.
+It includes screens such as Login, Registration, Dashboard, Activity Management, and Report Generation for a better user experience.

+## **Design Approval**

+The proposed system design was reviewed and approved.
+The UI layouts, database structure, and overall system workflow were verified to ensure they meet the project requirements and objectives.

+## **React Project Setup**

+The React project was initialized and configured for frontend development.
+The required dependencies were installed, and the basic project structure was created to support the development of the student activity record management system.

+## **Login Module**

+The Login Module was developed to provide secure access to the system.
+Users can log in using their credentials and access features based on their roles and permissions.

+## **Registration Module**

+The Registration Module was developed to allow new users to create an account in the system.
+It collects user details and stores them securely for future access and authentication.

+## **Dashboard UI**

+The Dashboard UI was designed to provide a clear overview of student activities and records.
+It enables users to access key features, view updates, and navigate through the system efficiently.

+## **Forms Completed**

+The required forms for the system were successfully designed and completed.
+The forms include user registration, login, activity entry, and record management forms to support efficient data collection and management.

+## **Data Listing**

+The Data Listing module was completed to display student activity records in a structured format.
+It allows users to view, search, and manage stored data efficiently.

+## **Frontend Review**

+The frontend development was reviewed to ensure that all user interface components function correctly and meet the project requirements.
+The design, navigation, and responsiveness were evaluated and finalized.